-At GCSE I got good grades in all three Science subjects, and I had always enjoyed physics predominantly above the others, so I chose Physics at the A level.
+At GCSE I got good grades in all three Science subjects, but I enjoyed physics more than the others so I chose Physics at A-level.